lukaszmadrzynski/Website-Update/content/pages/index.md

         tagline: ''
         subtitle: ''
         text: >
-          Enjoy a private and personalized experience on our ecotours in Yunnan, focusing on Lijiang, Shangri-La, and surrounding areas, fostering deeper connections with nature and culture.
+          Enjoy a private and personalized experience on our ecotours in Northwest Yunnan and Southeast Tibet, fostering deeper connections with nature and culture.
         image:
           url: /images/abstract-feature1.svg
           altText: Placeholder image